 Textile yarn is one of the most important components in the textile industry.
+It is also an integral part of apparel quality control.
 In order to ensure the quality of yarn, a yarn inspection is necessary.
 It is used to detect quality issues with the yarns so that they can be corrected before the yarn is used to make fabric.
 A yarn test can be performed manually by independent 3rd party quality control inspection companies or with the aid of automated yarn inspection machines.
 In this blog post, we will focus on manual yarn inspection and shed some light on important factors to consider while performing yarn testing.

 4 Important factors to consider when performing a yarn inspection